-The SRA's anti-money laundering (AML) proactive supervision team carried out a desk-based review of the firm to assess its compliance with the MLRs 2017.
-In April 2024, an SRA AML Associate notified the firm that he had concerns about its compliance with the requirement for a documented firm wide risk assessment (FWRA), which resulted in a referral to the AML investigation team.
+In January 2024, the SRA's anti-money laundering (AML) proactive supervision team carried out an inspection of the firm to assess its compliance with the MLRs 2017.
+In his outcome letter the AML Officer told the firm that he had identified compliance failures in relation to its firm-wide risk assessment (FWRA) documentation and client/matter risk assessments (CMRAs) on the client files reviewed.

-The firm was provided with guidance and took steps to rectify the issues and bring itself into compliance with the MLRs 2017.
+These concerns led to a referral to the SRA's AML investigation team.
+The firm was provided with guidance and promptly took steps to rectify the issues and bring itself into compliance with the MLRs 2017.